 Distance: -Bergofers pass is a chill and easy 4.5km return Easy track.
 About 90 minutes to complete.
 Downhill one way and up on the return.
 Quite kid friendly. -To make a loop of it, walking Berghofers pass, Great Western Hwy and returning down Lockyers Road is about 17km & 8 hours.
 Hard -The Loop of Lawson’s long Alley and Lockyer’s road is 11 km.
 (Medium) -Cox’s road/Mt York road/Lockyers road is 12km (Medium/Hard) and follows the final section of the original road across the mountains as well as providing access to some convict built elements.
 These longer walks all explore some great historic early European routes.

-This is a nice easy walk, perfect for meandering and mind wandering.
+On this day we done the Berghofers Pass walk.
+An easy walk that is perfect for meandering and mind wandering.
 Lots of pretty views with a little bit of a history tour to entertain.
 Signs are posted quite regularly to tell the story of the road, why it was built and how.
-Did you know Mount Victoria was originally called One Tree Hill but was renamed in 1868 to honour Queen Victoria?
+Did you know Mount Victoria was originally called One Tree Hill but was renamed in 1868 to honor Queen Victoria?